minhhai2209/forge-docs-snapshot/mirror/distribute-your-apps/index.md

 * The app must remain within the same environment.
 * The target version must be greater than the source version.
-* The new major version must not introduce new scopes or egress permissions.
+* The new major version must not introduce new scopes or egress permissions that represent an escalation of privilege.
 The following changes are eligible for bulk upgrades:
-  * Removal of scopes
-  * Addition of the `sql` [module](/platform/forge/manifest-reference/modules/sql/)
 * The new major version’s licensing information must remain unchanged.

 ### Limitations of the bulk upgrade feature